Cassie Chadwick: Early life

-Cassie Chadwick was born Elizabeth Bigley on March 28, 1857 in Appin, Ontario.
+Cassie Chadwick was born Elizabeth Bigley on October 10, 1857, in Appin, Canada West.
 She was the third daughter in a family of two boys and six girls born to Daniel and Mary Ann Bigley.
 Daniel was a railroad section hand.
-Three years later, the Bigleys moved to a small farm near Eastwood, Ontario.
+Three years later, the Bigleys moved to a small farm near Eastwood, Canada West.
 At sixteen, Betsy ran away from home, but was apprehended by police after attempting to obtain a $250 promissory note from a prosperous farmer.
 In 1878, Betsy was arrested for attempting to borrow money on a stolen pocket watch.
 Her father settled with the victim.
 Within the year, in Toronto, Betsy attempted to present herself as Elizabeth Cunard of the wealthy shipping family using a forged letter of introduction and a bogus check.
 After acquiring $10,000 in goods on credit, the scheme collapsed and Betsy fled Toronto.
 In March 1879, Betsy was arrested in Woodstock, Ontario, for attempting to negotiate forged promissory notes.
 She supplemented the notes with a calling card that read "Miss Bigley, Heiress to $15,000."
-Betsy stood trial on March 22, 1879 for passing forged notes.
+Betsy stood trial on March 22, 1879, for passing forged notes.
 Her lawyers employed the insanity defense bolstered by Betsy's aberrant behavior in court.
 The jury found her not guilty.
 Her family sent her to live with her married sister, Alice York, whose husband was a Cleveland machinist.